shadowprivacy/Shadow-Server/README.md

 Shadow-Server
 =================

-This product is a modified version of <a href="https://github.com/signalapp/Signal-Server">Signal-Server</a> by Open Whisper Systems and is aimed at corporate environments.
+This product is a modified version of <a href="https://github.com/signalapp/Signal-Server">Signal-Server</a> and is aimed at corporate environments.

 Documentation
 -------------

 Some Signal protocol and implementation documentation is available <a href="https://signal.org/docs/">here</a>.

-For building, installation and operation documentation check <a href="http://sres.su/shadow">this page</a>.
+For building, installation and operation documentation check <a href="http://shadowprivacy.com/documentation">this page</a>.

 Cryptography Notice